 If you are planning a trip to Disney World, then be sure to leave time to visit Disney Springs while you are there.
-Opening in 1975 this is an entertainment complex that offers loads in the way of Disney magic, shopping, and dining in a free to access village located at the edge of Bay Lake.
-Without a gate entrance fee, it is a great place to visit, and if you are looking for souvenirs of your stay, the best Disney themed shopping arcade in the area, so here are five things you need to check out when you visit Disney Springs.
+Opened in 1975, this is an entertainment complex that offers loads in the way of Disney magic.
+There’s shopping, and dining in a free to access village located at the edge of Bay Lake.
+Without a gate entrance fee, it’s a great place to visit.
+If you are looking for souvenirs of your stay, it’s the best Disney themed shopping arcade in the area.
+Here are the Top 5 Things to See and Do at Disney Springs!

 1. Reach for the Skies